Samhain: 7 Facts about the Unpopular Origins of Halloween

 When Halloween or Samhain First Came to Be

 So, around 1500 years ago, we had Celtic religions and Roman traditions running rampant in the British Isles because even after Rome was taken over by Catholicism, the harvest festival to honour Pomona was still celebrated.
-It was only natural that around the 7th century one Pope decided he didn’t like this anymore and wanted to make everything a lot more Chrisitan.
-In an effort to steal the day from the pagans, he declared that November 1st was from there on going to be known as All Saints Day.
+It was only natural that around the 7th century, one Pope decided he didn’t like this anymore and wanted to make everything much more Christian.
+To steal the day from the pagans, he declared that 1 November would be known as All Saints Day.

-This Pope was also called Pope Boniface VIII (Yes, that’s how it is literally pronounced).
-He also did dub November 1st as All Saints Day and you may not know that a different name for a saint was the hallow.
-This became All Hallows Day, meaning that October 31st was All Hallows Eve.
-I’m sure you can see where we’re going with this, as eventually Hallows evening got contracted into Halloween.
+This Pope was also called Pope Boniface VIII (Yes, that’s how it is pronounced).
+He also did dub 1 November as All Saints Day, and you may not know that a different name for a saint was the hallow.
+This became All Hallows Day, meaning 31 October was All Hallows Eve.
+I’m sure you can see where we’re going with this, as eventually, Hallow evening got contracted into Halloween.

 Talk to the Dead on Samhain

-Obviously, the story doesn’t end there because the spookiness hasn’t been touched on.
-To get to the bottom of that, we have to return to Samhain.
+The story doesn’t end there because the spookiness hasn’t been touched on.
+We have to return to Samhain to get to the bottom of that.
 It’s been explained that Samhain marks the end of one year and the beginning of the next.
-And because of this, it was seen as a liminal time; meaning that it was a period where the veil between our world and the other world got weaker and allowed spirits to cross into our domain.
-These spirits were called The Xii spirits and are mischievous and dangerous like fairies.
+Because of this, it was seen as a liminal time, a period where the veil between our world and the other world got weaker and allowed spirits to cross into our domain.
+These were called The Xii spirits and were mischievous and dangerous like fairies.
 These spirits are said to be the leftovers of different ancient gods from religions people don’t partake in anymore.
 But still felt some degree of respect and all-out fear from them.
 They believed the spirits needed to be satisfied so people and their livestock would survive the harsh Irish winter.
 So, offerings of tasty fruit and drinks were left outside to put the spirits in a good mood.

-There is another even darker side effect to the veil being thinner, however, as the Celts also believed that this time of the year was when the souls of the dead would be able to return home.
-Overnight, fires would be kept lit and places at tables would be set out in order to welcome their dearly departed back their one night a year.
+There is another darker side effect to the veil being thinner, however, as the Celts also believed that this time of the year was when the souls of the dead could return home.
+Overnight, fires would be kept lit, and places at tables would be set out to welcome their dearly departed back one night a year.
 There was even a formal period of lighting candles to honour their dead and praying for their souls before the Halloween festivities would officially begin.

 Want to jump to the darker side of Irish myths and legends?
 Read more here.

 But what did these old festivities consist of?
-Well, a lot of ridiculous parlour games not unlike the types of games teenagers play at sleepovers today.
-They would use unusual methods to try and divine their own futures, mainly in regards to their deaths and marriages.
-So, it’s a bit like a group of kids asking a Ouija board the name of the person who has a crush on them.
+Well, there are a lot of ridiculous parlour games that are not unlike the types of games teenagers play at sleepovers today.
+They would use unusual methods to try and divine their futures, mainly regarding their deaths and marriages.
+So, it’s a bit like a group of kids asking an Ouija board the name of the person who has a crush on them.

 Samhain Divination

-To bring up apple bobbing again, this was also considered a form of divination along with interpreting dreams and pouring egg whites into the water.
+To bring up apple bobbing again, this was also considered a form of divination, interpreting dreams, and pouring egg whites into the water.
 Even scrying or spying on people through mirrors, which some people will tell you is a dangerous form of witchcraft, was partaking in on Halloween.
 Another big thing people used to do was special bonfires.
-In the UK, at least this bonfire tradition has quite possibly absorbed into bonfire night on November the 5th, which has been celebrated ever since Kim Jane’s first survived the Gunpowder Plot in 1605 by lighting bonfires and fireworks and burning effigies of Guy Fawkes.
+In the UK, at least, this bonfire tradition has quite possibly absorbed into bonfire night on 5 November, which has been celebrated ever since Kim Jane first survived the Gunpowder Plot in 1605 by lighting bonfires and fireworks and burning effigies of Guy Fawkes.

 Bonfires on Samhain

 Since the 16th century, the practice of mumming has been associated with Samhain at the bonfires just mentioned.
 People would dress up in costumes in ugly masks in an attempt to ward off and protect themselves from the spirits.
-It was believed that looking like one of them would trick them into thinking that you were one themselves, or to stop the souls of the dead from recognizing you if, say, you weren’t very nice to them when they were alive and they want revenge, and because of this it was also called guising.
+It was believed that looking like one of them would trick them into thinking that you were one themselves or stop the souls of the dead from recognizing you if, say, you weren’t very nice to them when they were alive, and they wanted to revenge, and because of this, it was also called guising.

-While people in these costumes would hang around the bonfires and make a racket, others would go to local houses and knock on doors in attempts to claim the offerings left for the spirits themselves.
-This, of course, is the practice which modern trick-or-treating comes from.
+While people in these costumes would hang around the bonfires and make a racket, others would go to local houses and knock on doors to claim the offerings left for the spirits.
+This, of course, is the practice from which modern trick-or-treating comes.

 Plain Old Halloween/Samhain

-People began to have public parties to celebrate the harvest where they would also tell stories of the dead and typically enough tried to predict the future.
-And it was because of Americans pushing in the 19th century to remove anything too scary from Halloween and make it much more of a community event that the celebration has lost much of its religious associations and where Halloween parties as we know them today have come from.
+People began to have public parties to celebrate the harvest, where they would also tell stories of the dead and typically enough tried to predict the future.
+It was because Americans pushed in the 19th century to remove anything too scary from Halloween and make it much more of a community event that the celebration has lost much of its religious associations and where Halloween parties as we know them today have come from.

-It continued to evolve into a secular, consumerist holiday and today on average Americans spend more than 6 billion each year on Halloween.
-It was brought to America a few hundred years ago by Irish immigrants and was transformed and regurgitated into the form we see it in today, and is now one of the biggest commercial holidays in the world.
+It continued to evolve into a secular, consumerist holiday; today, Americans spend more than 6 billion each year on Halloween.
+It was brought to America a few hundred years ago by Irish immigrants, was transformed and regurgitated into the form we see today, and is now one of the biggest commercial holidays in the world.

 The Essence of Samhain